Free Consultation

 Know Your Rights

 The defense strategy for an embezzlement case depends heavily on the facts, financial records, and whether law enforcement followed proper procedures during the investigation.
-At Feldman & Royle, we build a tailored defense based on legal and factual weaknesses in the prosecution’s case.
+At Feldman Royle Ahl, our Embezzlement defense lawyers have built a tailored defense based on legal and factual weaknesses in the prosecution’s case.

 Possible defenses include: